Jzbonner/programming-cs/OOP-Concepts/OOThoughtProcessNotes.md

 There are three primary storage devices to consider:
 * Flat file system - You can store an object in a flat file by serializing the object.
 This has very limited use.
-* Relational Database - Some sort of middleware is necessary to convert an object to a relational model.
+* Relational Database - Some sort of middle-ware is necessary to convert an object to a relational model.
 * OO Database - This is the logical way to make objects persistent, but most companies have all their data in legacy systems and are just starting to explore object databases.
 Even brand-new OO applications must usually interface with legacy data.

 ### Serializing and Marshalling Objects